mydeveloperplanet/MyAICodingPlanet/generate-plantuml-class-diagram/README.md

 Some general suggestions are given.
 However, the only difference with the previous version, is that the relationship between `RefactorMessage` and `DataRepository`, `MessageService` has a label `uses`.

 To conclude with, the classes are generated correctly besides the visibility.
 This saves you already a lot of time.
-The relations, visibility, etc needs to be added or corrected after reviewing the PlanUML.
+The relations, visibility, etc. needs to be added or corrected after reviewing the PlantUML.